HallMatthew314/project1/setup.md

   2. Set the network adapter to NAT.

   3. Create another network adapter for the router and assign it to VMnet1.

-    3.1.
-Virtual Machine Settings
-	3.2.
-Hardware->Add
+      1. Hardware->Add
-	3.3.
-Choose 'Network Adapter' and then 'Finish'
+      2. Choose 'Network Adapter' and then 'Finish'
-	3.4.
-Set the new adapter to `Custom: VMnet1 (Host-only)`
+      3. Set the new adapter to `Custom: VMnet1 (Host-only)`

 ## Testing